ExpositionEngineering/fs-102-exposition-engineering-show-proposal-1-omegaba1/writing/proposals/show_proposal_one.md

 ## Omega Ba

+## Re-type the sentence "I adhered to the Allegheny College Honor Code while completing this project."

 I adhered to the Allegheny College Honor Code while completing this project.

 ## 🏁 " Quick Arabic" will delve into the experince of learning arabic in an immersive setting